hensm/fx_cast/IMPLEMENTATION.md

 ### ShimManager

 The ShimManager (`background/ShimManager.ts`) handles initialization of shims and communication between them and a bridge instance.
-Once creates, it listens for and passes status updates from the StatusManager directly to any registered shims via `shim:/serviceUp`/`shim:/serviceDown` messages.
+Once created, it listens for and passes status updates from the StatusManager directly to any registered shims via `shim:/serviceUp`/`shim:/serviceDown` messages.

 It provides a public `createShim` method which takes a `MessagePort` or `runtime.Port` port object as an input, but has different behavior depending on what type of port.

-If the passed content port object is of type `MessagePort`, the shim was initialzied in the background context, since we can't have a `runtime.Port` that outputs to itself (and we need some sort of message channel to pass as an output to the API consumer).
+If the passed content port object is of type `MessagePort`, the shim was initialized in the background context, since we can't have a `runtime.Port` that outputs to itself (and we need some sort of message channel to pass as an output to the API consumer).

 The `createShim` method passes off to the internal `createShimFromBackground` and `createShimFromContent` methods, which do mostly the same thing, except that content script context shims have extra checking for tab/frame IDs.
 The shim is registered, the bridge port is hooked up to the content port (and vice-versa with the other content message handling in internal method `handleContentMessage`).